6 Postpartum Self-Care Tips

 2. Join a Facebook Group

 Sometimes all we need to feel better is to feel heard and understood.
-When you’re unable to get out and spend time with your friends and family, connecting with like-minded people online is a great second option.
-There are many different types of new mom Facebook groups for those with different ideals.
+When you’re unable to get out and spend time with your friends and family, connecting with like-minded people online is an excellent second option.
+There are many different types of new mom Facebook groups for those with different ideas.
 Do your research and choose one that fits you best.
 You can use this group to ask questions about new mom life, bond with those going through the same thing as you, or ask for new ideas for postpartum self-care!
-These groups are also good to simply read what others have to say and not feel so alone.
+These groups are also useful to simply read what others have to say and not feel so alone.

 3. Get Dressed as Often as You Can